Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

         """
         mode = set_feat(values=('CW', 'PULSED', 'TRIGGERED'))

-The detailed working of Features is detailed in :ref:`dev_driv_features`, and all the existing  features are described in the API.
+The detailed working of Features is detailed in :ref:`dev-driv-features`, and all the existing  features are described in the API.
 Finally, as instruments can be often quite surprising in their behaviors, the default behaviors of the provided features  may prove insufficient.
-More complex customization are possible and detailed in the section :ref:`dev_driv_advanced` of this manual.
+More complex customization are possible and detailed in the section :ref:`dev-driv-advanced` of this manual.

 Adding an Action
 ----------------